 Video Downloader Professional for Edge (Extension)

-If you are not able to download the extension from Microsoft Store, you can download it from Chrome Extension Store.
+If you cannot download the extension from Microsoft Store, you can download it from Chrome Extension Store.
 Microsoft supports chrome extensions.
-However, you will need to enable the support for third party extension support.
+However, you will need to enable the support for third-party extension support.

 - Click on the Menu(three-dotted lines) on the top right